HolliShake/edusync-core-fullstack/readme.md

 4. **Insomnia**:
    - Import the OpenAPI JSON file into Insomnia

-### Generating Documentation
+### Generating API Documentation

-After making changes to controllers or models:
+To generate the API documentation, use:

 ```bash
 cd api
 php artisan swagger:generate
 ```

-This scans all controllers and models for OpenAPI attributes and generates the specification.
+This command scans all controllers and models for OpenAPI attributes and generates the specification.
+Run this after making changes to controllers or models.

 ## 🧪 Testing